-- Readings for the course will expose students to more than one discipline or genre and to a variety of intellectual perspectives.
+- Readings for the course will expose students to a variety of intellectual perspectives.

 - The amount of reading assigned will be enough to stimulate thoughtful engagement and discussion, but not so much as to divert the attention of the course from writing instruction.